phpmyadmin/phpmyadmin/doc/faq.rst

 2.5 Each time I want to insert or change a row or drop a database or a table, an error 404 (page not found) is displayed or, with HTTP or cookie authentication, I'm asked to log in again.
 What's wrong?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Check your webserver setup if it correctly fills in either PHP_SELF or REQUEST_URI variables.

-If you are running phpMyAdmin older than 4.6.0, you can also check the value you set for the :config:option:`$cfg['PmaAbsoluteUri']` directive in the phpMyAdmin configuration file.
+Check the value you set for the :config:option:`$cfg['PmaAbsoluteUri']` directive in the phpMyAdmin configuration file.

 .. _faq2_6: